-Meanwhile, the busiest street in Turkey will provide plenty of shots or short video opportunities for your story.
+Meanwhile, Turkey's busiest street will provide plenty of shots or short video opportunities for your story.

-Whether it’s quick and easy photos from inside stores and restaurants or an artistic shot of the architecture is up to yo.
+Whether it’s quick and easy photos from inside stores and restaurants or an artistic shot of the architecture is up to you.

 2. Phanar Greek Orthodox College, Fener